-A. Driveways that only serve a new single residence shall be: (1) a minimum of 12 feet wide; (2) surfaced with paving brick, textured integral colored concrete (i.e. stamped or exposed aggregate etc.) or other similar decorative paving materials specifically colored to blend with the existing natural color of the site (asphalt driveways are prohibited); (3) designed with an overall grade that does not exceed 30%; (4) constructed in full conformance with the Fire Code; and (5) developed only as specifically approved by the Hillside Building Committee.
-The driveway shall be included in the calculations for land disturbance limitations at a ratio of 50% of the total disturbed area of the driveway, if the driveway is constructed at a grade plus or minus (6) inches from natural Natural gradeGrade.
-Driveways with cut and fill in excess of (6) inches and under (18) inches from natural Natural grade Grade shall be charged with 75% of the total disturbed area of driveway surface.
-The Driveways with cut and fill in excess of (18) inches from natural grade shall be charged with 100% of the total disturbed area of the driveway surface.
-The entire driveway must be within the natural grade limit to be subject to the disturbance ratios noted above.
+- Driveways that only serve a new single residence shall be: (1) a minimum of 12 A. feet wide; (2) surfaced with paving brick, textured integral colored concrete (i.e. stamped or exposed aggregate etc.) or other similar decorative paving materials specifically colored to blend with the existing natural color of the site (asphalt driveways are prohibited); (3) designed with an overall grade that does not exceed 30%; (4) constructed in full conformance with the Fire Code; and (5) developed only as specifically approved by the Hillside Building Committee.
+The driveway shall be included in the calculations for land disturbance limitations at a ratio of 50% of the total disturbed area of the driveway, if the driveway is constructed at a grade plus or minus (6) inches from Natural Grade.
+Driveways with cut and fill in excess of (6) inches and under (18) inches from Natural Grade shall be charged with 75% of the total disturbed area of driveway surface.
+The Driveways with cut and fill in excess of (18) inches from natural grade shall be charged with 100% of the total disturbed area of the driveway.
+The entire driveway must be within the natural grade limit to be subject to the disturbance ratios noted above. - B. Driveways that serve an existing home undergoing renovation, remodel, or an addition shall be included in the calculations for land disturbance limitations subject to the following conditions: - Existing driveways reconstructed or resurfaced with paving bricks, textured integral colored concrete (e.g. stamped or exposed aggregate etc.) or other similar decorative paving materials, specifically colored to blend with the existing natural color of the site, shall be excluded from the land disturbance calculations.

-- B. Driveways that serve an existing home undergoing renovation, remodel, or an addition shall be included in the calculations for land disturbance limitations subject to the following conditions: - 1.
-Existing driveways reconstructed or resurfaced with paving bricks, textured integral colored concrete (e.g. stamped or exposed aggregate etc.) or other similar decorative paving materials, specifically colored to blend with the existing natural color of the site, shall be excluded from the land disturbance calculations. - Existing driveways surfaced with paving bricks, textured integral colored concrete (e.g. stamped or exposed aggregate) or other similar decorative paving materials, specifically colored to blend with the existing natural color of the site, shall be excluded from the land disturbance calculations. - Existing asphalt or uncolored concrete driveways not reconstructed with paving bricks or textured integral colored concrete (e.g. stamped or exposed aggregate etc.) shall be calculated as disturbed area at a ratio of 150% of the total disturbed area of the driveway. - 3.
+- 2. Existing asphalt or uncolored concrete driveways not reconstructed with paving bricks or textured integral colored concrete (e.g. stamped or exposed aggregate etc.) shall be calculated as disturbed area at a ratio of 150% of the total disturbed area of the driveway. - 3.
 Any new portions of the driveway beyond the layout of the existing driveway shall be included in the calculations for land disturbance limitations at a ratio of 50% of the total disturbed area of the driveway, if the driveway is constructed at a grade plus or minus (6) inches from natural grade.
-Driveways with cut and fill in excess of (6) inches and under (18) inches from natural grade shall be charged with 75% of the total disturbed area of driveway-surface.
-The Driveways with cut and fill in excess of (18) inches from natural grade shall be charged with 100% of the total disturbed area of the driveway-surface.
-The entire driveway must be within the natural grade limit to be subject to the disturbance ratios noted above. - C. The minimum standard turning radius for a driveway is 40 feet; except that a minimum 25-35 foot radius may be used provided all structures are protected with an approved fire extinguishing system. - D. Any street or driveway cut greater than 8 feet shall not have a length greater than 100 feet.
-The applicant must mitigate means of breaking-up the mass of the cut and blending the cut in with the surrounding natural terrain. - E. A twenty (20) foot by thirty (30) foot driveway apron may be required by the Fire Marshall or the Building Official at or near the garage or another location deemed
+Driveways with cut and fill in excess of (6) inches and under (18) inches from natural grade shall be charged with 75% of the total disturbed area of driveway.
+The Driveways with cut and fill in excess of (18) inches from natural grade shall be charged with 100% of the total disturbed area of the driveway.
+The entire driveway must be within the natural grade limit to be subject to the disturbance ratios noted above. - C. The minimum standard turning radius for a driveway is 40 feet; except that a minimum 35 foot radius may be used provided all structures are protected with an approved fire extinguishing system. - D. Any street or driveway cut greater than 8 feet shall not have a length greater than 100 feet.
+The applicant must mitigate means of breaking-up the mass of the cut and blending the cut in with the surrounding natural terrain. - E. A twenty (20) foot by thirty (30) foot driveway apron may be required by the Fire Marshall or the Building Official at or near the garage or another location deemed necessary by the Fire Marshal, with no more than a 5% grade, to serve as a staging platform to fight a fire. - F. The maximum height, measured vertically, of any cut used to establish a street or driveway shall not exceed 30 feet.